Advanced practice nurse: Education, accreditation, and certification

-Each nurse specialty can have concentrations in a specific field or patient population.
+Each specialty can have concentrations in a specific field or patient population.

+As of 2023, an APRN in the United States may hold a Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP), or Doctor of Nurse Anesthesia Practice (DNAP) degree.

-In 2004, The American Association of Colleges of Nursing (AACN) in conjunction with the National Council of State Boards of Nursing (NCSBN) recommended that advanced practice registered nurses move the entry level degree to the doctorate level by 2015.
-Accordingly, all APN training programs are recommended (but not required as of yet) to convert their master's degree to a Doctor of Nursing Practice (DNP) degree by the year 2015.
-Although the American Association of Nurse Anesthetists approved this recommendation, it is not requiring program compliance until the year 2025.
+In 2004, The American Association of Colleges of Nursing (AACN) in conjunction with the National Council of State Boards of Nursing (NCSBN) recommended that advanced practice registered nurses move the entry-level degree to the doctorate level by 2015.
+Accordingly, all APN training programs are recommended (but not required as of yet) to convert their master's degree to a Doctor of Nursing Practice (DNP) degree by 2015.
+Although the American Association of Nurse Anesthetists approved this recommendation, it is not requiring program compliance until 2025.

 The majority of programs will grant a DNP degree.
 Because 45% of the nurse anesthesia programs are located in schools of allied health, these programs will award a Doctor of Nurse Anesthesia Practice (DNAP).
 The DNP will be the direct-entry, minimum academic requirement for advanced practice registered nurses; it is a clinical/practice-based doctorate but because it is not the entry degree for the profession of nursing (which includes advanced practice registered nursing), it is a terminal degree.

 Regulation

 Advance Practice Nursing in the United States

-The preferred regulator term for advanced practice nursing in the United States is Advanced Practice Registered Nurse.Nursing in the United States is regulated at the state level.
+The preferred regulator term for advanced practice nursing in the United States is Advanced Practice Registered Nurse.
+Nursing in the United States is regulated at the state level.
 The National Council of State Boards of Nursing (NCSBN) drafts consensus models of proposed legislation for the individual states to implement.
 In 2008, the NCSBN's APRN consensus model identified four roles: